-Regulation 178/2002 outlines the general principles of food law.
-Article 18 requires that from the 1 st of January 2005 all food businesses must have in place a traceability system.
+Regulation 178/2002 outlines the general principles of food law and requires that all food businesses must have in place a traceability system.
 The regulation is minimal in its description of what is required and it would in no way reflect what is considered to be best practice.
-The legal minimum is a system in which a food business records what ingredients/food products it receives and from who (inc. contact details) together with what product it dispatches to which customers (inc. their details) with the only exception being direct supply to final consumers.
+The legal minimum is a system in which a food business records what ingredients/food products it receives and from who (including contact details) together with what product it dispatches to which customers (including their details) with the only exception being direct supply to final consumers.
 This is called the one-up-one-down system.
 Traceability information must be transferred up/down the chain on the product or on accompanying documents.

-Q. Is any indication given of how long a business should keep traceability records?
+How long must a food business keep traceability records?

-By 1st Jan 2005 the minimum requirement in law is to have a system that records what foods came from what suppliers and what customers received what foods from the company.
+The minimum requirement in law is to have a system that records what foods came from what suppliers and what customers received what foods from the company.
 This information must be available on demand to the authorities.
 The bare minimum would be to know that supplier "A" supplied ingredient named "X" and that product named "Y" was sent to customer B. If you can't trace lot numbers then in the event of a recall all product with that name would have to be recalled.
-This is a business liability issue (See Q.3).
-Not having a full lot/batch tracing system would not be a defence for not having a minimally complying system even if this latter system were temporary.
+This is a business liability issue.
+Not having a full lot/batch tracing system would not be a defense for not having a minimally complying system even if this latter system were temporary.

-Q. With whom does the responsibility for traceability lie if you are using a 3 rd party logistics provider?
+Who is responsible for traceability if you are using a 3rd party logistics provider?

 The site at which you record information is not specified in the legislation.
 However, if you have product or raw materials on the premises that you don't have tracked in your system then you will not be compliant with the law.
 The best place to record information is at the goods inwards area and at the point of dispatch.